Al Sharpton Fast Facts

 November 2, 2005 - Speaks at the funeral of Rosa Parks.

-September 20, 2007 - Leads several thousand people in a protest through Jena, Louisiana, in support of the "Jena Six," a group of teens charged with beating a white classmate.
+September 20, 2007 - Leads several thousand people in a protest through Jena, Louisiana, in support of the "Jena Six," a group of black teens charged with beating a white classmate.

-October 8, 2008 - Is convicted of two counts of disorderly conduct stemming from an arrest at a May 2008 protest.
+October 8, 2008 - Is convicted of two counts of disorderly conduct stemming from an arrest at a May 2008 rally.

-February 22, 2009 - Asks the city government to put pressure on the New York Post for a President Obama cartoon he says was racist.
+February 22, 2009 - Asks the city government to put pressure on the New York Post for a President Barack Obama cartoon he says was racist.
 Meets with the FCC to oppose waivers granted to New York Post owner Rupert Murdoch.

 April 23, 2009 - Is fined $285,000 by the FEC, alleging he received hundreds of thousands of dollars in private funds.
 It is later found that his National Action Network gave hundreds of thousands of dollars towards his campaign that should have been covered by his election committee.

 May 16, 2009 - On the 55th anniversary of Brown v.
-Board of Education, Sharpton and former House Speaker Newt Gingrich come together at the White House to announce they will be working together to explore how the educational gap between races and classes can be fixed.
+Board of Education, Sharpton and former House Speaker Newt Gingrich announce they will be working together to explore how the educational gap between races and classes can be fixed.

-June 20, 2009 - Meets with Maricopa County Sheriff Joe Arpaio to discuss allegations of racial profiling when arrests have been made.
+June 20, 2009 - Meets with Maricopa County Sheriff Joe Arpaio to discuss allegations of racial profiling.

 September 3, 2009 - Delivers eulogy at Michael Jackson's funeral.